-The international and interdisciplinary activity will be delivered for a second time and have developed in size and reach.
+By 2030, the international and interdisciplinary activity will be delivered for a second time and have developed in size and reach.
 The activity will attract a broader, international audience with support from major stakeholders.

-Supporting and encouraging the education of soil science
+4. Supporting and encouraging the education of soil science

-We will have delivered a clear legacy from the World Congress including a wider range of active stakeholders and increased in-person and digital resources available to members and non-members.
+By 2025, we will have delivered a clear legacy from the World Congress including a wider range of active stakeholders and increased in-person and digital resources available to members and non-members.
 This, alongside increased outreach and engagement work, will lead to an increased awareness of the importance of soil amongst a wide range of communities.

-We will have delivered large-scale outreach programmes, which aim to increase awareness of soil to audiences which can have a demonstrable impact in its care.
+By 2030, we will have delivered large-scale outreach programmes, which aim to increase awareness of soil to audiences which can have a demonstrable impact in its care.
 As a result, the Society will also be recognised by educators and those already engaged in environmental matters, as a reliable source of information.